tony-yang/smt_benchmark/README.md

 This project analyzes and stores the SMT benchmarks that will be used for the Peticodiac project.

-It provides a breakdown of smt2 scripts by operation from the LIA, LRA, and QF_RDL subset.
+It provides a breakdown of smt2 scripts by operation from the LRA subset.
 This will help us make decisions which subset of the scripts will be used for our benchmark.

 The source smt2 script will be stored here.
 We will use our translator, which is built on top of the jSMTLIB project, to translate the script to Peticodiac-native format.
 The generated artifacts will not be stored in this repo.